Personal Pension in detail

 - If you take pension encashments, this will reduce the value of your plan.
 It may leave you with insufficient funds when you are older.
 High levels of pension encashments may not be sustainable and could reduce the value to zero.

-- For further details of the risks associated with investing in a Stakeholder Pension, please see the Stakeholder Pension key features.
+- For further details of the risks associated with investing in a personal pension or Top Up Plan, please see the key features document.